-• V8.9.1 and later
+V8.9.1 and later

-Image: Section 2.1The screenshots used throughout this document aim to track the latest Loadbalancer.orgImage: Section 2.1Software version.
+The screenshots used throughout this document aim to track the latest Loadbalancer.org software version.
 If you're using an older version, or the very latest, the screenshots presented here may not match your WebUI exactly.